Kotor: Demographics

-Kotor is the administrative centre of Kotor municipality, which includes the towns of Risan and Perast, as well as many small hamlets around the Bay of Kotor, and has a population of 22,601.
+Kotor is the administrative centre of Kotor municipality, which includes the towns of Risan and Perast, as well as many small hamlets around the Bay of Kotor, and has a population of 21,916.

-The town of Kotor itself has 961 inhabitants, but the administrative limits of the town encompass only the area of the Old Town.
-The urban area of Kotor also includes Dobrota (8,819) and Škaljari (3,807), bringing the population of Kotor's urban area close to 13,000 inhabitants.
+The town of Kotor itself has 1,360 inhabitants, but the administrative limits of the town encompass only the area of the Old Town.
+The urban area of Kotor also includes Dobrota (7,345) and Škaljari (3,342), bringing the population of Kotor's urban area close to 13,000 inhabitants.
 The total number rises to around 15,000 if the neighbouring hamlets of Muo, Prčanj and Stoliv are included.
-The entire population of Kotor Municipality was 22,947, as of the 2003 census.
+The entire population of Kotor Municipality was 21,916, as of the 2023 census.

 Ethnic composition of the municipality in 2011:

-Until the 19th century the main language of Kotor was Italian.
-During the 19th century, the use of Italian began to decline in favour of Serbian.
-In 1890, the 18.7% of the population was Italian.
-The majority of the Italian minority left the city for Italy after the Treaty of Rapallo (1920).
-The remaining Italians were assimilated or left Kotor after 1945.
-Today, only 31 people in Kotor identify as ethnic Italians.